10 Types Of Bad Relationships You Need To Get Out Of Right Now

 Image: I Stock

 If you’re complaining all the time, find yourself crying over the state of your unhappy relationship, trying to put the pieces of your relationship back together, then what is really the point?
 Why would you suffer through all that?
 Nobody is forcing you to stay in bad relationships.
 A relationship is supposed to bring you peace, love, and happiness.
 If this isn’t the case, it’s quite alright to find someone else or even remain single.
-Not having a relationship is better than being in bad relationships.
+Not having a relationship is better than being in a toxic relationship.
+Knowing about more signs of a toxic relationship can help you make decisions that can help you get out of a flawed and unworthy relationship quickly.

 10. The One Where Partners Are Codependent